Contact

 Scope of ModelArchive

-ModelArchive is the archive for structural models which are not based on experimental data and complements the PDB archive for experimental structures and PDB-Dev for integrative structures.
-ModelArchive is being developed following a community recommendation during a workshop on applications of protein models in biomedical research (Schwede et al, 2009).
+ModelArchive serves as a repository and archive for computational structure models that are not based on experimental data.
+It complements the PDB archive for experimental structures and PDB-IHM for integrative structures.
+It is being developed following a community recommendation during a workshop on applications of protein models in biomedical research (Schwede et al, 2009).

 Any type of macromolecular structure which would otherwise be suitable for the PDB but whose coordinates are not based on experimental data can be deposited in ModelArchive.
 This includes single chains or complexes consisting of proteins, RNA, DNA, or carbohydrates including small molecules bound to them.
 The modelling methods can be pure in silico predictions as found in de novo models or based on experimental structures such as homology models or modified structures including docked ligands, modelled variants, post-translational modifications (e.g. glycosylated structures), etc.